peterhinch/micropython-iot/README.md

+# NOTE: Under development!

+The server-side API has changed: in particular the `run` coro args.
+Further, thanks to input from Kevin Köck, we plan to move to use of Python packages.
+There will be some API changes on the client side.

 # 0. MicroPython IOT application design

 IOT (Internet of Things) systems commonly comprise a set of endpoints on a WiFi